ysdn2019/Graduates-List/graduates/shuyi-zhang.md

 ---
 path: /work/what-is-your-name
 graduate: Shuyi Zhang
-mainimg: /assets/work/Zhang_Jasmine_project3_web_main.jpg
+cover: /assets/work/Zhang_Jasmine_project3_web_main.jpg
-thumbnailimg: /assets/work/Zhang_Jasmine_project3_web_thumbnail.jpg
+thumbnail: /assets/work/Zhang_Jasmine_project3_web_thumbnail.jpg
 title: What is Your Name
 groupmembers:
-fields: Book Design, Editorial, Typography
+category: Book Design, Editorial, Typography
 mediumdimensions:
 description: What is Your Name is a book that explores how international students perceive self-identity with their names in a foreign country.
 It shows the identity crisis they have gone through and the journey of gaining self-confidence and embracing their unique cultures and identities.